andrewpradeep/simple-tweeter-front-end/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+This is a Practice project where I practice Frontend concepts

 The Frontend is tightly coupled with the Backend in all services (push notifications, websocket)

-This is a Practice project where I practicee response design
+1. Responsive design

 ![Alt text](readMeAssets/image.png)
 ![Alt text](readMeAssets/image-1.png)

-IT also has offline support
+2. offline support using service workers

 ![Alt text](readMeAssets/offline.png)

-Worked on push notification with actions
+3. push notification with actions using service worker and pushManager

 ![Alt text](readMeAssets/pushNotifications.png)

 UpComing: